cairachel9/diabetic/README.md

 And similarly we show the heatmap on the right and as expected, most of the data points are concentrated on the top left corner for category 0.

 ## Future Work

+Our work in DR classification with CNN neural network is still very primitive.
+Given more time and resources, we would like to extend the study to cover:

+1. Comparison study on more neural network architectures such as GoogleNet, ResNet
+2. Training on high graded datasets with high fidelity images
+3. Training on more balanced datasets on each subcategory of DR.
+4. Better data sampling techniques, reusing data sample with replace=True in sampling might cause data leakage;
+5. Better target varialbe (e.g. age) normalization
+6. Tune with attention related techniques to focus on areas

 # Related Work